Strickland

 The range validator combines the min and max validators to check that a value is within a range.
 Both the min and max values are inclusive.

 If the value being validated is null, false, an empty string, or another falsy value other than 0, then the result will be valid.
-This respects the rule of thumb described in the notes for the required validator.
+This respects the rule of thumb described in the notes for the validator.

 Named Props